 - Signs of self-harm like cuts, bruises, or burns

-- Sharp or otherwise hazardous items stashed in bedroom, purse, etc
+- Sharp or otherwise hazardous items stashed in the bedroom, purse, etc

 - Increasingly risky actions or behaviors